 For old-school fun and the latest in house-roasted multiethnic coffees, visit the Café de Leche Altadena location at 2477 N. Lake Ave.
 This location has been open two years and is a bit of a secret, as the address isn’t even on the website (www.cafedeleche.net).
 Even more secret is the delightful patio out back that lets families (and dogs) enjoy the outdoors.
 “It’s part of the culture of Altadena,” says co-owner Matt Schodorf, who opened the original Highland Park location nine years ago with his wife, Anya.
 “It’s private but very open.”
 Sip your horchata con espresso (available with milk or hemp, almond or oat alternatives) while the kids play ring toss on the large wooden deck.
 They can drink steamers or hibiscus lemonade, and tweens will like the low-caff chai-chata.

 If peacocks are your wildlife of choice, you’ll find plenty at the Los Angeles County Arboretum (www.arboretum.org) in Arcadia.
 This 127-acre botanical garden is home to a flock of more than 200 peafowl.
 It is also home to Baldwin Lake which, thanks to last winter’s rains, is full.
 “Children are extremely fond of the lake,” says Chris Orosz, the Arboretum’s school and youth programs manager.
 Wood ducks, mallard ducks, Canada geese and American coots can be spotted there.
 “And of course, there are a lot of turtles,” Orosz adds.
-He advises checking the website before you visit to connect with story times, family programs and special events such as the upcoming Peacock Day on March 24.
+He advises checking the website before you visit to connect with story times, family programs and special events.

 For a luxury beach experience, head to Terranea Resort (www.terranea.com) in Rancho Palos Verdes, where you need not be a guest to take advantage of some fun activities.

 A daily 45-minute nature walk begins at 10 a.m. and showcases the native plants on the resort property and their importance to the local wildlife – free of charge.
-Naturalist-led two-hour tide pool walks the last three weekends in February ($50 adults, $30 ages 4-12) give families a close-up look at sea life, plus plenty of photo ops.
-A special Valentine’s Day hike (2-4 p.m., $25 per person) stops at several nature-viewing spots.
+Also check out regular naturalist-led two-hour tide pool walks ($15), which give families a close-up look at sea life, plus plenty of photo ops.
 End your adventure with a meal at one of the resort’s eight restaurants.

 Share a Sweet Treat